-A list of lottery deer areas is on page 72.
-All hunters are limited to taking one deer total and hunters can only take an antierless deer if successful in the lottery.
-The application deadline is Thursday, September 8, 2016.
+A list of lottery deer areas is on page 71.
+All hunters are limited to taking one deer total and hunters can only take an antlerless deer if successful in the lottery.
+The application deadline is Thursday, September 7, 2017.